samuel-jimenez/GramEditor/README.md

 a subscription service from some of the worst companies ever to exist, and I don't intend to start now.

-I am making these changes available to all without warranty or

 ## Manifesto

 This project is first and foremost a source code editor.
 It aims to be a fast,